This is a collaborative post

 I often beat myself up that my children haven’t been on many holidays.
 Then I remember that, actually Little L spent his second birthday in Paris…

 As regular readers will know Monsieur Incidental is French, his family all still live in France so most of our holidays are spent in France.
 We have flown, driven via the ferry and taken the Eurostar to France, all have their upsides and their drawbacks.
 We usually opt to drive if we are there for any length of time, they live out in the countryside and a car is essential.
+The joy of driving means you are free to explore, next time we will visit Monet’s garden too.

 Our trip to Paris came about because I saw the £39 deal via the Eurostar